 During Phase I of public engagement, we created an online survey and interactive map to gather input for out Safety Action Plan.
 These tools allowed residents to share their travel habits, safety concerns, and ideas, as well as mark spots on the map where they feel unsafe.
 This feedback is helping shape strategies and project recommendations in the plan.

-A series of engagement pop-ups was also held in August and September 2025 to collect additional community feedback; please see below for details.
+A series of engagement pop-ups was also held in August and September 2025 to collect additional community feedback.
 Phase I has now concluded.
-Phase II of public engagement is scheduled to begin in December 2026.
+Read the summary below for information collected thus far.